Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 An SLA with a consumer of our service could contain a separate SLO that is more targeted to a specific consumer's needs:

 > 99.9% availability between the hours of 09:00 and 17:00 UTC, on weekdays.
 > When this SLO is not met, the service provider will be required to refund 1 month's subscription cost of the offered
 > service.

-### Latency
+### Responsiveness (latency)

-Latency is a performance factor in assessing levels of service.
+Responsiveness is a performance factor in assessing levels of service, usually measured using latency.

 We could measure average (mean or median) latency, but latency is difficult to broadly measure, as different service offerings are subject to different factors that can affect latency (e.g. amount of work that needs to be completed, or